Every football fan is brought up being told by seemingly everyone you know that your club is your club, and that’s the end of it.

 You have to be a proper fan of a club if you’re making the journey to see them play away at Ebbsfleet on a Saturday evening in a game that you can watch at home on BT Sport.
 On your own, as well.

-But here’s the thing – I also sort of support Arsenal.
+But here’s the thing – I have a soft spot for Arsenal.
 And Nottingham Forest for that matter.

 Come the end of this week I will have seen the Gunners play four times at the Emirates, and I’m lining up a trip to the City Ground for Forest’s Boxing Day fixture against Sheffield Wednesday.